liquidraver/MCKeySearcher/README.md

 - **NUMA-aware allocation**: Memory allocated on appropriate nodes
 - **Batch processing**: Efficient memory usage with large batches
 - **Cache optimization**: Prefetching and alignment for performance

-## License

-This project is provided as-is for educational and research purposes.
-Use at your own risk.